EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 1. Open Yuzu
 2. Click `Emulation` at the top, click `Configure`
 3. Click `Controls` on the left
+4. Under the `Profile` drop-down menu in the top right, select `emudeck`
+    * The EmuDeck configured controls should now auto-populate
 4. Select `Steam Virtual Gamepad 0` under `Input Device`
+5. Click `OK` in the bottom right
-5. Exit out of Yuzu
+6. Exit out of Yuzu

 ***